CrunchYard/lustre-prebuilt/remove-ost/README.md

   - `sudo lctl conf_param LustreFS-OST0003.osc.active=0`

 ## Remove the OST from lustre
-Must be on the OSS
+Must be on the OSS.
 - Unmount the target disk
   - `umount /dev/sdd`
 - Remove from OST
 - `tunefs.lustre --erase-params --mgsnode=10.10.0.20 /dev/sdd`

-On the MGS
+On the MGS - not sure this is absolutely necessary, but have found some folk recommending this.
   - `lctl conf_param LustreFS-OST0003.failover.node=`
   - `lctl conf_param LustreFS-OST0003.failover.nid=`
   - `systemctl restart lustre`